bobheadxi/bobheadxi.github.io/content/_experience/2021-7-5-sourcegraph.md

 ## Sourcegraph Cloud

-As Sourcegraph [pivoted](https://about.sourcegraph.com/blog/single-tenant-cloud) towards prioritizing our [managed single-tenant Sourcegraph Cloud offering](https://docs.sourcegraph.com/cloud), I joined the [Cloud team](https://handbook.sourcegraph.com/departments/cloud/) in October 2022 to build out the next-generation platform for deploying and operating hundreds of Sourcegraph instances for customers.
+As Sourcegraph [pivoted](https://about.sourcegraph.com/blog/single-tenant-cloud) towards prioritising our [managed single-tenant Sourcegraph Cloud offering](https://docs.sourcegraph.com/cloud), I joined the [Cloud team](https://handbook.sourcegraph.com/departments/cloud/) in October 2022 to build out the next-generation platform for deploying and operating hundreds of Sourcegraph instances for customers.
 I worked on the Cloud team for around 11 months.

 ## Developer experience